Your options explained

 Most local authorities/councils have a housing waiting list so you’ll need to apply to go on that.
 Once you’ve done so – assuming your application is successful – you'll then be able to apply for any available social housing homes (including Peabody's).

 We have a limited number of properties available to Peabody residents who wish to transfer to another home within Peabody.
 As demand is so high, we can only transfer those residents who fall into our priority criteria.
-These are listed below (those included in banding A1, A2 and A3 are assessed by a Priority Move Panel).
+These are listed below (those included in banding A1, A2 and A3 are assessed by a Priority Move Panel) as well as in our Transfer policy.